11 Calisthenics Exercises For Beginners To Strengthen Muscles

 Image: Shutterstock

 Triceps are muscles present at the back of your upper arm.
 Toning this area can be a challenge.
-Thankfully, these dips are perfect calisthenics for the triceps and the upper body.
+Thankfully, these dips exercises are perfect calisthenics for the triceps and the upper body.

 Works On – Triceps, shoulders, and core